 - Pattern Recognition of Seaweed Constituents; correlation, differences and quality

 - Controlled growth experiments yield insight into bivalve shell mineralization and chemistry

 - Providing a mechanistic understanding how to maximize combined nature and coastal protection goals

 - Biogeomorphic landscape formation by ecosystem engineers: generalizing across species

 - Developing knowledge to preserve and restore coastal ecosystems

 - Identifying the relation between the traits of intertidal-organism and the ecosystem services they provide

 - Hydrodynamic ecology: unraveling hydrodynamic effects on behavior, resources and thereby communities

 - Climate change effects on biogeochemical cycles and benthic organisms

-NIOZ provides accommodation for interns at Campus De Potvis on Texel and guesthouse De Keete in Yerseke.
+NIOZ offers limited accommodation for interns at Campus De Potvis on Texel and guesthouse De Keete in Yerseke.
 For Campus De Potvis, reservations must be made via the Potvis booking website.
 For accommodation at NIOZ Yerseke, please contact the caretaker of De Keete, Jan Megens.